nestybox/sysbox/docs/user-guide/security.md

 CapAmb: 0000000000000000
 ```

-This mimics the way capabilities are assigned to users on a physical host or VM.
+This mimics the way capabilities are assigned to processes on a physical host or VM.

+Note that starting with Sysbox v0.5.0, it's possible to modify this behavior to
+have Sysbox honor the capabilities passed to it by the higher level container
+manager via the OCI spec.
+See the [configuration chapter](configuration.md) for
+more on this.

 ## System Calls